Eniere/idhud/README.md

 tf_hud_target_id_alpha 						255    // Make HUD target ID background opaque to improve visibility tf_hud_target_id_disable_floating_health 	1      // Places TargetID HealthBar inside the character nameplate
 ```
-Note: if you use mastercomfig, `tf_hud_show_servertimelimit` is enabled by default for all presets, and `tf_hud_target_id_alpha` can be controlled using the "Panels" module.
+- If you use mastercomfig, `tf_hud_show_servertimelimit` is enabled by default for all presets, and `tf_hud_target_id_alpha` can be controlled using the "Panels" module.
 The rest of the commands can be managed via the advanced options menu or directly through the console.

-2nd note: `cl_use_tournament_specgui 1` is more for competitive game modes such as 6v6, Prolander and Highlander.
+- `cl_use_tournament_specgui 1` is more for competitive game modes such as 6v6, Prolander and Highlander.
 Enabling it out of those game modes may result in some weird behavior in custom game modes.

-### Spectator tournament in different aspect ratios
+### Spectator tournament GUI in different aspect ratios
+*This is only applicable if you enable `cl_use_tournament_specgui`.*

 If you play on 4:3 or 16:10 rather than the 16:9 aspect ratio, you may have to edit the line `team2_player_base_offset_x` in the `idhud/resource/ui/spectatortournament.res` according to the comment.
 The default value is adjusted for the 16:9 aspect ratio.
-This is only applicable if you enable `cl_use_tournament_specgui`.